demitry/az-900/UdemyAZ900.md

 - Health probes and self-healing

 ### Predictability  - Benefit of Cloud Computing [15]

+Predictability - ability to forecast (prognose) and control the performance and behavior of a system.

+Today?
+Tomorrow?

+Include - predict future costs

+How to achieve?
+- Auto-scaling
+- Load balancing
+- Different instance types, sizes, pricing tiers
+- Cost management tools
+- API - automated programming
+- Pricing calculators

 ### Security  - Benefit of Cloud Computing [16]
 ### Governance  - Benefit of Cloud Computing [17]
 ### Managability  - Benefit of Cloud Computing [18]